 We Are Volunteers for Mental Health

 SCCC believes that mental health care is a right, not a privilege.
 Anyone who needs counseling should have it.
-It is a belief we have lived for almost 50 years by providing affordable, sliding-scale counseling to people in need for as long as they need care.
+It is a belief we have lived for more than 50 years by providing affordable, sliding-scale counseling to people in need for as long as they need care.